Georgia profile - Media

 There are almost 2.2 million internet users (Internetlivestats) and there is no censorship of online content.

-By far the most popular online platform is Myvideo.ge, which is a video sharing platform that also offers live streaming of 45 TV channels with a three-month archive.
+By far the most popular online platform is Myvideo.ge, which is a video sharing platform that also offers live streaming of over 50 TV channels with a three-month archive.